I Received A Bitcoin Ransom Email (and I Am Glad I Did)

 Although I knew what was happening, I still had a physiological reaction to the email – my stomach dropped, I felt physically ill, my mind began to race.
-For a brief period of time, I felt sheer panic.
+For a brief moment of time, I felt sheer panic.
 It was a terrible cascade of primal reactions.

 I am glad it happened.

 Because of my background, my primal response was brief.
 I soon recovered and was able to look at the situation with a clear head.
 I knew how to review the email and determine what it really was.
 I also knew what to do and what not to do.

 This incident was a great reminder of these facts:

 New permutations of this type of attack occur everyday.
 Consistent, relevant training and simulations are essential for preparing people with what they should do if they receive a phishing or ransom email

 I am glad I received the email that I did.
 It was an effective reminder of what employees face each day and that we shouldn’t be complacent when it comes to giving them the tools and experiences they need to be ready.